-This course will utilize bCourses as much as possible for posting news, assignments, and grades.
+This course will utilize bCourses for posting news, assignments, and grades.

 Course Requirements:

 Students will be graded based on their performance on problem sets, midterm exams, and a final exam.
 The relative contribution of each component will be as follows: